godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 .. image:: img/character_create_animation_dirangles.png
    :alt: Setting the Dir angles array

-Click on each resource and set its angle start and size settings based on the 8 direction character table below.
+Click on each resource and set its angle start and size settings based on the 8-direction character table below.

 This will define 40° ranges for the upper, left, right and back animations as well as 50° ranges for the diagonal directions.
 This setup will result in a